 - Activity-wise: you will compare and contrast elements of SEND practice currently under review in your school through a visit to a local school to compare SEND practice in an alternative setting.

-Strand 3: The development, planning and application of inclusive practice
+Strand three: The development, planning, and application of inclusive practice

 - Analyse the intervention choices offered in your setting and evaluate the outcomes of one intervention in detail.

 - Draw on the theory, evidence, local practice and external sources of support to design, implement and evaluate a local intervention that will enhance the outcomes of one or more SEND pupils in your school.

 - Activity-wise: you will analyse the implementation and monitoring of interventions and practice for children with SEND.
 You will evaluate your existing systems for SEND data management.

 - Enhance collaborative, leadership and staff management skills, by fostering an understanding of the key roles and relationships that SENCOs have with multiple stakeholders.

 - Focus on the essential nature of interpersonal relationships for the effective planning and delivery of interventions.